 When a team is preparing for a critical negotiations, members need to appoint a leader, allocate roles and responsibilities, and discuss their at-the-table strategy.
-Another key objective that teams sometimes fail to discuss is the importance of staying “on message” – that is, making sure that statements by individual members don’t contradict the group’s agreed-upon positions and goals.
+Another key objective that teams sometimes fail to discuss is the importance of staying “on message” during multiparty negotiations – that is, making sure that statements by individual members don’t contradict the group’s agreed-upon positions and goals.

 As President Barack Obama rallied his reelection team back in 2012, he received a preview of how difficult it could be to make sure that strategists, spokespeople, and prominent supporters didn’t sabotage his case against Republican opponent Mitt Romney.
 In April 2012, for example, Obama’s team had to do damage control after Democratic commentator Hilary Rosen said Romney’s wife Ann was ill-equipped to address women’s economic issues because, as a stay-at-home mother, she had “never worked a day in her life” – a remark that offended many across the political spectrum.

 Obama, Clinton, and Romney: Keeping the Lines of Communication Clear

 Then, Obama had to cope with a couple of unwanted comments by a star supporter and fundraiser, former President Bill Clinton.
 Within a few days in early June 2012, Clinton made two remarks that the Romney campaign and its supporters were able to pounce upon as supportive of the Republican message.